veedabaha/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

-###Design Patterns and security considerations:
+# Design Patterns Of My Contract:

-###Design patters:
+### Design patters:

 Inheritance and Interfaces

--smallBusiness Contract is using the InterfaceOfContract.
+- smallBusiness Contract is using the InterfaceOfContract.

-###Access Control Design Patterns
+### Access Control Design Patterns
-Using access to certain functions, like addProject function with isCustomer(_customerAddress) , verifyCaller(_customerAddress) and forSell(_customerAddress) modifiers
+- Using access to certain functions, like addProject function with isCustomer(_customerAddress) , verifyCaller(_customerAddress) and forSell(_customerAddress) modifiers